kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 React guarantees that the UI will appear consistent even if a render is interrupted.
 To do this, it waits to perform DOM mutations until the end, once the entire tree has been evaluated.
 With this capability, React can prepare new screens in the background without blocking the main thread.
 This means the UI can respond immediately to user input even if it’s in the middle of a large rendering task, creating a fluid user experience.

 Concurrent React is opt-in — it’s only enabled when you use a concurrent feature. you can gradually start adding concurrent features at your own pace.

+> The new root API in React 18 enables the new concurrent renderer, which allows you to opt-into concurrent features.
+Continue to read [How to Upgrade to React 18](https://react.dev/blog/2022/03/08/react-18-upgrade-guide).

 ## Transitions
 Consider typing in an input field that filters a list of data.
 Here, whenever the user types a character, we update the input value and use the new value to search the list and show the results.
 For large screen updates, this can cause lag on the page while everything renders, making typing or other interactions feel slow and unresponsive.
 Conceptually, there are two different updates that need to happen.
 The first update is an urgent update, to change the value of the input field.
 The second, is a less urgent update to show the results of the search.